Experience the World ASAP with NYU First Year Away

-NYU Florence is located at La Pietra, a 57-acre estate with five villas that house student residences, classrooms, computer labs, study lounges, and dining and exercise facilities.
-“The campus is a dream,” says Julia Huang, a Global Liberal Studies major.
+NYU Florence is located at La Pietra, a 550-year-old, 57-acre estate.
+The site includes five historic villas housing student residences, classrooms, computer labs, study spaces, and dining and exercise facilities.
+In between classes you can wander the olive groves or peruse the world-famous art collection.
+“The campus is a dream,” says Julia Huang, a GLS major.
 “I was pretty awestruck when I first arrived.
-We went to classes and lived in Renaissance villas—it was amazing.”
+We went to classes and lived in Renaissance villas.
+It was amazing.”

-The NYU in London Liberal Studies program emphasizes academically rigorous courses and is structured to take advantage of the city’s resources to enhance teaching and learning.
-“My favorite courses in London were my Writing I and II courses,” Justin says.
-“I believe that a professor can make or break a class, and my professors excelled in making those courses amazing.”
+The NYU in London Liberal Studies program emphasizes academically rigorous courses.
+What’s more, they’re structured to take advantage of everything London has to offer.
+“My Writing I and II courses were my favorite courses in London,” Justin says.
+“I believe a professor can make or break a class.
+Here, my professors excelled in making those courses amazing.”

 All undergraduate students live within housing managed by NYU London.
-Justin lived in Byron Court, which has apartment-style units, where he made local friends.
-“It was not uncommon to walk over to your friend’s apartment and ask them to hang out.”
+Each residence offers easy access to NYU London’s academic center as well as London’s vast public transit network.
+For example, Justin lived in Byron Court, which has apartment-style units.
+There, he made friends with members of the NYU community as well as local students.
+“It was not uncommon to walk over to your friend’s apartment and ask them to hang out,” he explains.

 NYU WASHINGTON, DC

-Washington, DC, is a dynamic international city.
-It is not only the seat of the U.S. Government but also home to the nation’s most iconic historical sites and records.
-Bella Chia, a Liberal Studies major from Singapore, says, “After spending a year in DC, which is pretty diverse, I am now better able to look past cultural differences to really get to know people.”
+Washington, DC, the US capital, is a dynamic international city.
+What’s more, it’s the seat of the US government and the home of the nation’s most iconic historical sites.
+And for First Year Away students, it’s their classroom for two semesters.
+Bella Chia, a Liberal Studies student from Singapore, says, “After spending a year in DC, which is pretty diverse, I’m better able to look past cultural differences to really get to know people.”

-The NYU Washington, DC, academic center provides a base for the study of an array of subjects, including the Liberal Studies Core curriculum.
+The NYU Washington, DC, academic center provides an ideal base for studying politics, economics, and history.
+Furthermore, it’s a perfect place to complete the Liberal Studies Core first-year curriculum.
 “Academically, I improved tremendously when I was in DC,” says Kaylie Barreda, who was a Politics major at the time.
 “I think it had to do with how small our classes were.
-It put me in a position where I had to be prepared at all times,” she says.
+It put me in a position where I had to be prepared at all times.”

-First Year students at NYU Washington, DC, live and attend class at the Constance Milstein and Family Global Academic Center.
+First-year students at NYU Washington, DC, live and attend class at the Constance Milstein and Family Global Academic Center.
 The center features seminar rooms, an auditorium, a reading room, and student lounges.
-What’s more, it is located just blocks from the White House, the World Bank, and the Smithsonian museums.
+Moreover, it’s located just blocks from the White House, the World Bank, and the Smithsonian museums.
 “My residence hall was also my school,” says Kaylie.
 “Because it’s a small community, we were all very close and friendly.
 Plus, it was pretty great to be able to wake up 30 minutes before class started.”